 The UCITS is a collective investment fund which is allowed to raise money from people and invest it in various assets.
 The Dutch UCITS fund is subject to various limitations related to the investments it may make.
 It is also subject to various diversification requisitions.
 The main characteristics of Dutch UCITS funds are:

 Also, the undertaking in collective investments in transferable securities fund must be administered by a professional manager or management company which has been previously approved by the Dutch Financial Supervisory Authority, the National Authority for Financial Markets.

 The first step to set up a UCITS fund in the Netherlands is to choose the type of company best suitable for an investment fund and register it with the Trade Register.
-It is important to know that the Netherlands offer a wide variety of structures which can be used for investment purposes.
+It is important to know that the Netherlands offers a wide variety of structures which can be used for investment purposes.
 Our Dutch company formation consultants can offer information about all the investment vehicles available for incorporation.

 Once the company is registered, it must submit the following with the Dutch Authority for Financial Markets: